 What are some of the causes of painful intercourse?

 Physical causes of painful intercourse differ, depending on whether the pain occurs at entry or with deep thrusting.
 Emotional factors might be associated with many types of painful intercourse.
 A thorough exam will often help to identify causes, which can be treated to decrease pain and improve intimacy.

 Entry pain may be associated with a range of factors including but not limited to the following:

-- Inflammation, infection or skin disorder.
+- Inflammation, infection, or skin disorder.
 An infection in your genital area or urinary tract can cause painful intercourse.
-Eczema or other skin problems in your genital area also can be the problem.
+Eczema or other skin problems in your genital area also can be a problem.